collingsandrew/milestone-one-project/README.md

 ### Imagery

-All imagery used within the site has been chosen to showcase the catterys queens and kittens.
+All imagery used within the site has been chosen to showcase the cattery's queens and kittens.
 All images used belong to Willow Velvet Sphynx.

 ### Wireframes